 Is the Coverlet Right for You?

-If you are looking for something that is easy to maintain, stylish, and comfortable, than the coverlet can be a great option for you.
-Best of all, if you choose to purchase a loose-fitting coverlet, than you will have no problems making your bed in the morning.
+If you are looking for something that is easy to maintain, stylish, and comfortable, then the coverlet can be a great option for you.
+Best of all, if you choose to purchase a loose-fitting coverlet, then you will have no problems making your bed in the morning.
 Its blanket-like qualities make it a breeze to style and use.
 They are also the perfect addition to have around the house as an added throw or decorative touch.
 Coverlets are known for their versatility, and can easily be used in any room.
 From simple and fitted to bold and loose, there is a coverlet that fits any kind of style.
 Do you know what size coverlet is best for you?
 Use our helpful coverlet size guide below to find the perfect bedding for you.
 Shop our wide variety of styles and designs at Designer Living to create your ideal dream room today.